Tips On Moving to Houston, TX: Relocation Guide

 Houston Average Temperature

-First and foremost, Houston gets hot and the winters can be pretty chilly (especially at night), so you’ll want a place that has heat and A/C. Even though the lows don’t typically dip below freezing in the winter, 2021’s winter storm should be your reminder to plan ahead.
+First and foremost, Houston gets hot and the winters can be pretty chilly (especially at night), so you’ll want a place that has heat and A/C. Even though the lows don’t typically dip below freezing, recent winter storms are a reminder to plan ahead.

 Searching for Houston apartments